mspass-team/mspass/docs/source/user_manual/normalization.rst

 These two classes differ mainly in what they require to make them concrete.
-That is, both have abstract/virtual methods that are required to make a concrete implemntation.
+That is, both have abstract/virtual methods that are required to make a concrete implementation.
 :py:class:`DictionaryCacheMatcher <mspasspy.db.normalize.DictionaryCacheMatcher>`
 requires implementation of
 :py:meth:`cache_id <mspasspy.db.normalize.DictionaryCacheMatcher.cache_id>`